 Your veterinarian would eventually ask you whether your dog has eaten any drugs.
 If your dog is sick from weed that you may have illegal or legal in your house, then tell the whole truth.

-It is also necessary to notify them of the specific type of marijuana that your Frenchie has consumed since various types have different toxicity.
+It is also necessary to notify them of the specific type of marijuana your Frenchie has consumed since various types have different toxicity.

 It isn’t your vet’s responsibility to disclose to the officials that you are in possession of weed, but it’s their responsibility to save your dog.
 They can’t do this until you tell them what occurred.